 - Nurture yourself.
 Treat yourself to a massage.
 Truly savor an experience: for example, eat slowly and really focus on the taste and sensations of each bite.
 Take a walk or a nap, or listen to your favorite music.

 - Ask for help.
 Don't be afraid to ask for help from your spouse, friends, and neighbors.
-If stress and anxiety persist, ask your doctor whether anti-anxiety medications could be helpful.
+If stress and anxiety persist, talk to your doctor.

 Add in a healthy lifestyle — maintaining a healthy weight, not smoking, regular exercise, and a diet that includes fruits, vegetables, whole grains, lean protein, and healthful fats — and high blood pressure could be a thing of the past.

-For more information on lifestyle changes to treat high blood pressure and choosing the right medication, buy Controlling Your Blood Pressure, a Special Health Report from Harvard Medical School.
+For more information on lifestyle changes to treat high blood pressure and how to choose the right medication if needed, buy Controlling Your Blood Pressure, a Special Health Report from Harvard Medical School.